keichi/keichi.dev/content/publications.md

 ## Poster and Oral Presentation

+- __Keichi Takahashi__, "An MPI Framework for HPC Clusters Deployed with Software-Defined Networking", _27th Workshop on Sustained Simulation Performance (WSSP27)_, Mar.
+2018.
 - __Keichi Takahashi__, "Towards Realizing a Dynamic and MPI Application-aware Interconnect with SDN", _26th Workshop on Sustained Simulation Performance (WSSP26)_, Oct.
 2017.